Couple renting first apartment together and moving in

 13. Create a New Home Purchase List

-If it’s your first time renting, chances are, you may need to make some purchases!
+If it’s your first time renting, you'll likely need to make some purchases!
 Here are some top apartment essentials to add to your first apartment checklist:

 • Kitchen: While your kitchen doesn’t need to be fully stocked, there are some everyday items you’ll need on hand.
 Our checklist includes: small kitchen appliances (including a coffee maker and toaster), cutting board, chef’s knife, can opener, measuring cups, drying rack, baking sheet, mixing bowls, dish towels, and cooking utensils.